-Family Of Faith
+Family Of Faith (For Children)

 Our Religious Education (CCD) Program will have a truly family orientation, called “FAMILY OF FAITH”.
 Through this program, St. Mary of the Angels seeks to help families to become stronger and holier.

 - Our classroom instruction will be replaced with FAMILY meetings—students with their parents or adult guardian—twice each month, normally the first and last Sunday of each month, starting with our Family Mass at 10:00 am.

 - PARENTS are the best teacher and most effective role model for their children.
 Thus, in these reunions you will receive training and materials for at home formational activities to be done during the month with your own children (including games, crafts, etc.).
 Enrolled families will receive training and all necessary materials and books in either English or Spanish.

 Below you will find additional information, including a full explanation of the FAMILY OF FAITH Program, fee, schedule, the 2020-21 calendar, short videos, and a “FAQ” section in both English and Spanish.

 Sign up for the FAMILY OF FAITH Program starting June 1, in our website or calling the parish office, during regular office hours.
 For more questions/information please contact Dan Cheely (firstname.lastname@example.org).